"The leading British website for eco travel - great for news,

 Green Traveller has been featured in curated lists of the 'Best Travel Websites' in the Telegraph, Times, Independent and Guardian, and has been featured in dozens of other publications, including Conde Nast Traveller, The Sun, The Irish Times, The Sunday Times, Wanderlust, The Ecologist, Family Traveller, Mail Online, Cosmopolitan and Marie Claire.

-In March 2020, GT Films & Media was ranked #47 out of 500 of the Top Social Media
+In July 2020, Green Traveller was ranked #46 out of 500 of the Top Social Media